OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 library, to see more operations with several transformation steps between different versions of the relevant equation(s).
-If you do not trigger any errors in a model, you can still open the debugger, using File->Open Transformations File (model\_info.xml).
+If you do not trigger any errors in a model, you can still open the debugger, using File->Open Transformations File (model\_info.json).

-Figure 218. **Transfomation Debugger.**
+.. figure :: media/omedit-transformationsbrowser.png

+  Transfomations Browser.

 The Algorithmic Debugger
 ------------------------

 This section gives a short description how to get started using the algorithmic debugger in OMEdit.
-See section 2.9.12 for further details of debugger options/settings.
+See section :ref:`omedit-settings-simulation` for further details of debugger options/settings.
 The Algorithmic Debugger window can be launched from Tools->Windows->Algorithmic Debugger.